 Dr. Eric Linden: An Innovator and Teacher of Laser Dentistry

-Dr. Eric Linden, a Clinical Professor of Periodontics and Oral Medicine at Columbia University College of Dental Medicine in New York, has become a specialist and teacher among Periodontists and other dental professionals in the use of lasers to treat gum disease, place and maintain dental implants, and related procedures.
+Dr. Eric Linden, a Clinical Professor of Periodontics and Oral Medicine at Columbia University School of Dental Medicine and Columbia Presbyterian Medical Center(more) in New York, has become a specialist and teacher among Periodontists and other dental professionals in the use of lasers to treat gum disease, place and maintain dental implants, and related procedures.

 Conventional Methods vs. the Laser